Updated May 22, 2023

 Overview of RMI Architecture

 In distributed application architecture, it is always a need for communication between two different applications.
-In Java-based applications, one application communicates with another remote/different application running somewhere else by using a mechanism called RMI architecture.
+In Java-based applications, one application communicates with another remote/different application running somewhere else using an RMI architecture mechanism.

 RMI stands for Remote Method Invocation.
-It is an API provided by java which allows an object residing in one JVM (Java Virtual Machine) to access or invoke an object running on another JVM.
-The other JVM could be on the same machine or remote machine.
-This is an interesting feature because in real time applications it becomes very easy for Java applications to communicate directly with each other without any external communication mechanism.
+Java provides an API allowing an object residing in one JVM (Java Virtual Machine) to access or invoke an object running on another.
+The other JVM could be on the same machine or a remote machine.
+This is an interesting feature because, in real-time applications, it becomes very easy for Java applications to communicate directly with each other without any external communication mechanism.
 Also, it is always a need for secure communication between applications based on distributed application architecture.

 Before we go into detailed architecture, we will understand the basic design of RMI architecture.

 - RMI API is provided in the package java.rmi.
 Let’s introduce two terms for the understanding of RMI design architecture.
-First is the client; the JVM that will call remote object and second is server; the JVM that contains the remote object.
-So, the client will call the server, in this case on the object for method invocation.
+First is the client, the JVM that will call the remote object; second is the server, the JVM contains the remote object.
+So, the client will call the server, in this case, on the object for method invocation.

 - The server will then return the reference of the object to the client.
-The catch here is both the objects i.e. local and remote will appear as a local object on the server.
+The catch here is both the objects, i.e., local and remote, will appear as a local object on the server.
 There will be no differentiation between the two.
 The syntax of the methods of both objects is also the same.
-Therefore, the server JVM acts like normal JVM without knowing of any object whether it is local or remote.
+Therefore, the server JVM acts like a normal JVM without knowing of any object, whether it is local or remote.

 - The same object can be both a server and a client.
-The remote objects reference is obtained, and it is used as if it was a local object.
-The RMI infrastructure is responsible for finding the remote object, intercepting method call and processing the remote request remotely.
+The program obtains the remote object’s reference and utilizes it as a local object.
+The RMI infrastructure is responsible for finding the remote object, intercepting method calls, and processing the remote request remotely.
 The client invokes methods on the object only after obtaining a reference to a remote object.

-Below is the diagram of RMI architecture in a simple way.
-On the internet, you will find various forms of the same architecture, but we have a simple one which will help to explain it better.
+Below is a diagram of RMI architecture in a simple way.
+You will find various forms of the same architecture on the internet, but we have a simple one to help explain it better.

-Let’s start by connecting dots from a design perspective with an architecture diagram.
+Let’s start by connecting the dots from a design perspective with an architecture diagram.

-The client application and server application are the respective JVMs of the client machine and server machine.
-In RMI application we write two programs respectively; the client program which resides on the client and server program which resides on the server machine.
+The client and server applications are the respective JVMs of the client machine and server machines.
+In the RMI application, we write two programs: the client program, which resides on the client, and the server program, which resides on the server machine.

-From design intro, we have client objects; In RMI architecture it is known as Stub.
-It is an object that resides on the client machine and it acts as a proxy for the remote object.
+We have client objects from the design intro; In RMI architecture, it is known as Stub.
+It is an object that resides on the client machine and acts as a proxy for the remote object.
 It is like a gateway for the client program.

 - Pass the received result to the caller.

-The server object which resides in a server machine is known as Skeleton.
-Stub communicates with server application with the help of an intermediate Skeleton object.
+The server object, which is located in a server machine, is referred to as the Skeleton.
+Stub communicates with the server application with the help of an intermediate Skeleton object.

 The responsibility of the skeleton object is to send parameters to method implementation and send the return values back to the client.

-- Invokes the method on actual Remote object,
+- Invokes the method on an actual Remote object.

 - Transmit/pass the result to the caller.

-- This layer’s purpose is to transfer data to Remote Reference Layer by Object Serialization.
-This process of converting data/object into byte stream is known as Marshalling and the reverse is known as Unmarshalling.
-Marshaling is performed when requesting the object from the server and Unmarshalling is performed when data/object reference is received from the server.
+- This layer aims to transfer data to Remote Reference Layer by Object Serialization.
+This process of converting data/objects into a byte stream is known as Marshalling, and the reverse is known as Unmarshalling.
+Marshaling is performed when requesting the object from the server, and Unmarshalling is performed when data/object reference is received from the server.

-- The proxy layer is connected to the RMI mechanism through Remote Reference Layer.
-This layer is responsible for communication and transfer of objects between client and server.
-The invocation semantics of the RMI connection is defined and supported by this layer.
+- The Remote Reference Layer connects the proxy layer to the RMI mechanism.
+This layer is responsible for communicating and transferring objects between client and server.
+This layer defines and supports the invocation semantics of the RMI connection.

-- Remote Reference Layer is responsible to maintain the session during the method call. i.e. It manages the references made by the client to the remote server object.
+- The remote Reference Layer maintains the session during the method call. i.e., It manages the references made by the client to the remote server object.
 This layer is also responsible for handling duplicated objects.

 The transport layer is responsible for setting up communication between the two machines.
 This layer uses standard TCP/IP protocol for connection.
-The actual transportation of data is performed through this layer.
-This layer is part of Remote Reference Layer.
+This layer performs the actual transportation of data.
+This layer is part of the Remote Reference Layer.

-- The Remote Method Invocation (RMI) is a very useful API provided in JAVA which helps in communication between two different JVMs.
+- The Remote Method Invocation (RMI) is a highly useful API provided in Java that facilitates communication between two separate Java Virtual Machines (JVMs).
 It allows an object to invoke a method on an object residing in another address space.

 - It provides a secure way for applications to communicate with each other.
-It achieves this functionality by the means of concepts Stub (Client calling object) and Skeleton (Remote object residing on the server).
+It achieves this functionality using concepts Stub (Client calling object) and Skeleton (Remote object residing on the server).

 - RMI is used to build distributed applications.
 It preserves the type of safety.
 RMI architecture minimizes the complexity of the application in a distributed architecture.

 This has been a guide to RMI Architecture.
-Here we discuss RMI design and the architecture in detail with an appropriate block diagram.
+Here we discussed the basic concept, RMI design, and architecture.
 You can also go through our other suggested articles to learn more –